p1wang/job-search-app/README.md

   - Apply for jobs
   - Save Jobs

-The main purpose of the app is demonstrate full stack skills such as the following:
+The app demonstrates the following skills:
 - Client to Server CRUD operations using React Query and Axios
 - SQL data modeling
   - one to many relationship